DMH Spotlight - Harvard-Radcliffe Class of '69 40th Reunion panel:

 The topic Anne proposed, "Photography as a Political Art," was one I was sure applied to my work.
 I have photographed McGovern, Reagan, Carter, Holtzman, Abzug, Barbara Jordan, Gloria Steinem, marches for the ERA, the Women’s Pentagon Action, etc. But the topic quickly became more challenging when I actually assumed the role of reviewer and presenter.
 My ex used to say that the artist should never talk about their own work, but step aside and let the critics do that.
 Since I don’t right now have the luxury of escaping through that door, although my friend Doug Matthews class of ‘66 did offer to present for me, I had to take the challenge and look at my work in historical perspective.

-Yes, it has been on book covers, in books, magazines and scholarly journals, but during the years the photographs were taken there were very few places the images were seen, outside of brochures, poster, flyers and tee shirts for mostly doomed political campaigns.
-I had no MFA connections and only on the job training - the Crimson was my trade school.
+Yes, it has been on book covers, in books, magazines and scholarly journals, but during the years the photographs were taken there were very few places the images were seen, outside of brochures, posters, flyers and tee shirts for mostly doomed political campaigns.
+I had no MFA connections and only on the job training - the Harvard Crimson was my trade school.
 That, perhaps, is why someone rich and famous is not speaking to you now.
 But my lack of academic inculcation and life-long contrarianism have also kept me free.

 On the other hand, some feminists I met along the way have focused on the use and abuse of power as metaphor and crux of any matter of human relations, and have moved on to animal rights activism, a theme in my work too.

-It would be my fondest wish that my photographs would convey a kernel of truth about the past, as we approach the world envisioned by George Orwell in 1984.
-The photographs most incapable of being distorted are those that are not of famous people, but my early, early photographs of anonymous subjects.
+It would be my fondest wish that my photographs would convey a kernel of truth about the past, as we approach the world envisioned by George Orwell in 1984...

 I hope you will enjoy the tour that starts at Harvard in 1967 and touches on the exhibit I created in 1986 while in the Visual Arts Administration MA program at NYU, and exhibited in 1988 and 2007: Libel, which challenges our acceptance of photographs and captions as truth.
 You will also see photographs of the Natzweiler-Struthof concentration camp, the subject of my research for the last 25 years, translating, writing, and presenting.
-I hope whatever you think of me and my work, that you will continue to evaluate very skeptically the images and scenarios being pedaled on the front pages of the NY Times and on the internet as truth, and keep looking in the rearview mirror for what lies ahead.
+I hope whatever you think of me and my work, that you will continue to evaluate very skeptically the images and scenarios being peddled on the front pages of the NY Times and on the internet as truth, and keep looking in the rearview mirror for what lies ahead.
 Thank you.

 Email DMH View Slide Show